 After seeing this super cute picture on flickr and reading her comment about her whip stitches showing, it reminded me that I wanted to revisit the topic of english paper piecing verses simply sewing your hexagons together.
-I’ve had hexagon templates available for download on here for a while now.
-I recently added a couple… Read More

 I’ve been plugging away on my hexagons.
 I started out using the English paper-piecing method, and quickly went to just sewing the hexes together.
 My process is placing two hexagons right-sides together, and placing a straight pin through the points at one end of a side of the hexagon.
 Then I start sewing a running stitch at the other end of the line or segment, towards my pin.
 As I get close, I remove the pin.
 This has been working great.
 Here are some photos of my finished hexes.
 I like the big flower the best, but I’m making a small (24″x 24″) challenge quilt, so I couldn’t use all big flowers.